wincent/clipper/README.md

 # Overview

-Clipper is an OS X "launch agent" that runs in the background providing a service that exposes the local clipboard to tmux sessions and other processes running both locally and remotely.
+Clipper is a macOS "launch agent" &mdash; or as a process that you can run as a daemon on Linux &mash; that runs in the background providing a service that exposes the local clipboard to tmux sessions and other processes running both locally and remotely.

 # At a glance

-    # Installation (using Homebrew; for non-Homebrew installs see below)
+    # macOS installation (using Homebrew; for non-Homebrew installs see below)
     brew install clipper # run this outside of a tmux session

     # Configuration for ~/.tmux.conf: